 Not Back to School Camp loves diversity.
-We welcome campers of all races, ethnic backgrounds, genders, religious beliefs, sexual orientations, economic backgrounds, political affiliations, and physical capabilities.
+We welcome campers of all races, ethnic backgrounds, genders and gender identities, religious beliefs, sexual orientations, economic backgrounds, political affiliations, and physical capabilities.

-If you have special needs: Educate us about them, and we’ll do our best to support you in having a comfortable, safe, and rich experience.
+If you have special needs: Tell us about them, and we’ll do our best to support you in having a comfortable, safe, and rich experience.